csc301-2023-winter/3-university-health-network-T/Deliverable-2/Iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions and actions that did not work well.

+ * Lack of clear communication: there is a lack of clear communication among team members. we are not able to meet in-person due to living far from each other.
+This leads to misunderstandings, missed deadlines, and low morale.
+ * Inadequate testing: The testing of the webiste is not very efficient due to the lack of communation bettwen the front end team and back end team.
+It results in bugs and errors that may impact the user experience and the success of the project.
+ * Failure to document processes: This confuses other memebrs and makes it difficult for new team members to get up to speed on the project.
  * 2 - 4 important decisions, processes, actions, or anything else that did not work well for you, ordered from most to least important.
  * Give a supporting argument about what makes you think that way.
  * Feel free to refer/link to process artifact(s).